 And Google?
 They’ve noticed the trend too.
-In early 2024, Reddit struck a multi-million dollar AI content licensing deal with Google, shortly before becoming a publicly traded company.
-Months later, Reddit launched dynamic product ads and lead generation ads.
+In early 2024, Reddit struck a multi-million-dollar AI content licensing deal with Google, shortly before becoming a publicly traded company.

-In short, it’s wise for digital marketing pros to pay attention to Reddit.
-To learn about why, we tapped experienced digital marketer Dylan Furr to tell us his first-hand experience when it comes to Reddit and advertising.
+To learn why, we tapped experienced digital marketer Dylan Furr to tell us his first-hand experience with Reddit and advertising.

 (Image: Brett Jordan/Unsplash)

-Why Reddit ads matter to Google – and digital marketing
+Why Reddit ads matter

-However, in the ever-evolving landscape of digital marketing, staying ahead means always being open to exploring new avenues to engage audiences and amplify your brand’s online presence.
+In the ever-evolving landscape of digital marketing, staying ahead means always being open to exploring new avenues to engage audiences and amplify your brand’s online presence.

-Google’s focus has always been to deliver people relevant info that corresponds to their search query.
+Google’s focus has always been to deliver people relevant information that corresponds to their search query.
 In some ways, between billions of webpages and the rise in AI, that task is as complicated as ever.

 Users have felt that too, with many bemoaning being inundated with irrelevant ads or being served SEO content in organic search results written solely for the search engines and not human beings.